ABOUT US藤屋について

 RENOVATION to THE FUJIYA GOHONJIN

 Shozaemon Morota was commissioned to modernize and renovate the building in 1925.
-His design is a stunning example of Taisho architecture which blended elements of Japanese and Western style.
-Morota was a highly skilled Japanese carpenter, or Miyadaiku, who lived in Echizen, Fukui.
-He was also appointed to renovate Nio-mon, the Deva gate, of Zenkoji Temple, designated as a national treasure.
+His design is a stunning example of Taisho-era architecture, seamlessly blending elements of both Japanese and Western styles.
+Morota was a highly skilled Japanese carpenter, or miyadaiku, from Echizen, Fukui.
+He was also entrusted with the renovation of Nio-mon, the Deva Gate of Zenkoji Temple, which is designated as a national treasure.

-The Art Deco design of the Gohonjin building is gorgeous enough to fascinate people of all ages.
-Take a step back in time as you enter the building to an era which has since become synonymous with taste and refinement, representing the integration of the sukiya style building and the atmosphere and culture of the Taisho period.
-The Japanese garden reflects the seasons to bring you peace and tranquility.
+The Art Deco elegance of the Gohonjin building continues to enchant visitors of all ages.
+Step back in time as you enter, and immerse yourself in an era now synonymous with elegance and refinement—a perfect fusion of sukiya-style architecture and the rich atmosphere and culture of the Taisho period.
+The Japanese garden, which reflects the beauty of the changing seasons, offers a sense of peace and tranquility.

-In the spring of 2006, we started a new chapter in our history when we modernized and reopened as "THE FUJIYA GOHONJIN."
+In the spring of 2006, we embarked on a new chapter in our history, modernizing and reopening as "THE FUJIYA GOHONJIN."